Classification of Higgs sectors from group theoretical properties of UV gauge theories: Extended Higgs models

 More concretely, the potential which is invariant under $\mathrm{SU}(2)_{R_1} \otimes \mathrm{SU}(2)_{R_2}$ is written up to dimension four as

 The potential terms violating $\mathrm{SU}(2)_{R_1} \otimes \mathrm{SU}(2)_{R_2}$ written by

-will be suppressed by the effects violating $\mathrm{SU}(2)_{R_1} \otimes \mathrm{SU}(2)_{R_2}$.
+should be suppressed by the effects violating $\mathrm{SU}(2)_{R_1} \otimes \mathrm{SU}(2)_{R_2}$.
 We here assume all couplings are real.
 We also have higher dimensional operators in the potential, which are suppressed by the cutoff scale ($\sim \Lambda$) of this model.
 Since the significant one-loop corrections to the rho parameter in the 2HDM come from effects violating the custodial symmetry, this potential does not cause such a large correction.
-In addition, the mixing among the neutral scalar bosons is also suppressed, which satisfies the current LHC measurements~\cite{ATLAS:2022vkf,CMS:2022dwd}.
+If only $\Phi_1$ acquires the vacuum expectation value, while $\Phi_2$ does not, or if the condition $\lambda_1 \simeq \lambda_2 \simeq \lambda_3$ is also satisfied\footnote{ This parametrization can be realized as a consequence of an $\mathrm{SO}(5)$ symmetry in the potential~\cite{Pilaftsis:2011ed,BhupalDev:2014bir,Pilaftsis:2016erj,Darvishi:2019ltl,Darvishi:2021txa}. }, the mixing among the neutral scalar bosons is also suppressed~\cite{BhupalDev:2014bir}, which satisfies the current LHC measurements~\cite{ATLAS:2022vkf,CMS:2022dwd}.
+This class of the 2HDM has been discussed in Refs.~\cite{Pilaftsis:2011ed,Pilaftsis:2016erj}.